Skip to content

 Why Confidence Intervals are Important in Data Science

-In short, confidence intervals help us trust our data analysis and avoid overconfident conclusions.
+In short, confidence intervals help us trust our analysis and avoid overconfident conclusions.
 They’re like a reality check for our numbers!

 Applications of Confidence Intervals in Machine Learning and Data Science